Imrane-Halim/so_long/README.md

 - Basic 2D gameplay mechanics 🌟
 - Player movement using W, A, S, D keys (or arrow keys) ⬆️⬇️⬅️➡️
 - Collectibles to gather 🍣
-- A map with walls, free spaces, and an exit 🚪
+- A map with walls, free spaces, enemies, and an exit 🚪
 - Smooth window management 🖥️
 - Display of movement count in the shell 📊